bankrupcy/direnv/README.md

 ## Usage

-In some target folder, create a ".envrc" file and add some export(1) directives in it.
+In some target folder, create a `.envrc` file and add some export(1) directives in it.

 Note that the contents of the `.envrc` file must be valid bash syntax,